tmishra4/Air-Quality/OzoneLevelAnalysis.md

-Additive models can be used to check the nature of curvature in the regression surface. gam models are used , with transformations can be set to “smo0thers” , which is estimated by function.
+Additive models can be used to check the nature of curvature in the regression surface. gam models are used , with transformations can be set to “smoothers” , which is estimated by function.
 The curvature suggests type of transformations, that could be applied to explaintory variables.